kojix2/libui_paradise/README.md

 ## Structure of the project

 In **September 2021** the libui_paradise project was re-arranged slightly.
-There is now a dedicated libui_classes/ directory that "simulates" separate classes.
+There is now a dedicated **libui_classes/** directory that "simulates" separate classes.
-For example, libui_button now resides in button.rb.
-I use the same directory layout in the gtk_paradise gem and I think it makes sense - at the least I can quickly find the code that I may want to modify or extend.
+For example, libui_button now resides in **button.rb**.
+I use the same directory layout in the **gtk_paradise** gem and I think it makes a lot of sense - at the least I can quickly find the code that I may want to modify or extend.
+If I want to extend buttons, then I modify **buttons.rb**.
+That's simple, right?

-Another reason why the project was re-structured was so that we can use a unified DSL for the GUI elements.
+Another reason why the project was re-structured was so that we can use a **unified DSL** for the GUI elements in the long run.

-For example:
+For example, code such as the following:

     _ = button
     _.on_clicked {
       puts 'Hello world!'
     }

-Should work on ruby-gtk3, libui and so forth one day - even on the www.
+Should work on ruby-gtk3, libui and all the other toolkits one day - even on the www.
 But the different toolkits do not implement the same functionality.
 Libui only offers a reduced functionality, for instance.
-Thus, the DSL that we may then use can only support a subset of functionality, whereas other toolkits are more useful in this regard.
+Thus, the DSL that we may then use **can only support a subset of functionality**, whereas other toolkits are more useful in this regard.
 This was an additional reason why files such as button.rb were created - it makes it easier to know which functionality has to be changed in order for libui_paradise to enable such a unified DSL approach.
+This currently does not yet work fine in 2021, but one day it should work just fine.

-Note that the older libui_paradise gem will be made available at the least for three months (so until end of December 2021 at the least).
+Note that the older l**ibui_paradise gem** will be made available at the least for three months (so until end of December 2021 at the least).
+It used a different directory layout.

+You may ask why the main module is called **LibuiParadise::Extensions**.
+Why not modify LibUI directly?
+After all the gtk_paradise gem does the same, by modifying **module Gtk** directly.

+That is a good question, and the main reason for this is because I was not sure whether I can actually get away with modifying the LibUI namespace directly.
+Fiddle::Pointer still scares me, so I am experimenting.

+For now I thought it best to create a separate module, that is then included and modified - see the **included hook** that is presently used.
+This seems to be simpler for the time being.
+I may plan to change a lot more one day, if I ever manage to find out how to simulate proper subclasses via Fiddle::Pointer ... :)

 --------------------------------------------------------------------------------
 ## SNIPPETS.md